MSc in Evidence-Based Social Intervention and Policy Evaluation

 - motivation for and understanding of the proposed area of study

-- any relevant practical/applied experience (such previous jobs)
+- any relevant practical/applied experience (such as previous jobs)

 - ability to present a reasoned case in English.

 The topic of the work does not need to relate directly to the proposed subject of study.
+Academic essays or articles are preferred to professional or workplace reports.
 The word count does not need to include any bibliography or brief footnotes.

 This will be assessed for: